 - Oh Lord, which way is true; judge it all and show me!

 Such as these are spiritually dead, and it is because of the horsemen.
 Yet, they will not remain dead.
+Jesus will give them white robes.
+Both those who act as horsemen and those slain by horsemen can be led to this point of desperation, and they will be if the Lord wills it.
 They will cry out to the Lord, Jesus will begin to reveal truth to them, they will repent, they will be healed.
 They will be given white robes.
 Then…

 They will see their brethren killed in the same way they were once killed.
 They will see the confusion, the lies, and all manner of Christian corruption.